Object of the week- Sliver Poetry; Spring Fever Ring

 Piecing it together using 31 different hand-forged silver components, the artist said she was inspired by the bursting of new life on the spring forest floor in North Wales.

-The piece first came to Temple Newsam during last year’s dazzling display of collection of silver centrepieces celebrating master silversmiths from the past 250 years.
+The piece first came to Temple Newsam during a dazzling display of silver centrepieces celebrating master silversmiths from the past 250 years.